exaloop/codon/docs/interop/decorator.md

 Although object conversions from Python to Codon are generally cheap, they do impose a small overhead, meaning **`@codon.jit` will work best on expensive and/or long-running operations** rather than short-lived operations.
+By the same token, **the more work can be done in Codon, the better,** as opposed to repeatedly transferring back and forth.